 Visitor Experience Manager

 Polly Ingham-Watts has been the Visitor Experience Manager at Cliveden for two years.
-Now she’s following her aspirations to become General Manager of Anglesey Abbey, which means we’re looking for a new Visitor Experience Manager to follow in her footsteps and join us at Cliveden.
+Now she’s following her aspirations to become General Manager of Anglesey Abbey.
 Here’s what Polly believes makes this role so unique and a great position to be able to grow your career further.

 I knew very quickly after I started at the National Trust that becoming a General Manager was my goal.
 I’ve loved every step of this journey and for me being a Visitor Experience manager at Cliveden has been the best experience.
 With 30 staff and150 volunteers in the VE department looking after 500,000 visitors a year, it’s the breadth and scale of the role which make this opportunity so unique.
 It provides the kind of challenges you just wouldn’t see in some of our smaller properties, like demonstrating your leadership skills and managing lots of different projects simultaneously.